Puanton

 Some people may not separate their kitchen waste and directly throw it into the general garbage bin for convenience.

-Households have to catch the garbage truck on time to dispose of their food waste.
-If they miss the collection, they have to wait until the next scheduled pick-up.
-However, food waste cannot be stored for long periods without proper storage, as it may start to emit unpleasant odors.
+Households must dispose of food waste by catching the garbage truck on time.
+If they miss it, they have to wait for the next pick-up.
+However, without proper storage, food waste quickly produces unpleasant odors.

 The way of they classify kitchen waste